omarmahamid/employee-system/README.md

 ![image](https://user-images.githubusercontent.com/59146036/216476473-cb54ea4d-a5c3-42f3-8bab-77a33582c49a.png)

-properties for the DB exist in yaml file
+properties for the DB and the server exist in yaml file

 ![image](https://user-images.githubusercontent.com/59146036/216476639-09c51290-fe55-4e39-9c1c-e1073ea7a11e.png)